ros-navigation/navigation2/nav2_smac_planner/lattice_primitives/README.md

 4. If d1 and d2 are equal then proceed to step 5.
 Otherwise, create intermediate points for each line that are min(d1, d2) distance away along the lines from I. So there should be an intermediate point on line 1 and an intermediate point on line 2.
 One of these intermediate points should align with either the origin or the end point by nature of how the distance was calculated.

-5. Create perpindicular lines for each line that pass through the respective intermediate points.
+5. Create perpindicular lines for line 1 and line 2 that pass through the respective intermediate points.
 The intersection of these perpindicular lines is the centre of the circle whose arc represents the curved portion of the trajectory.

 6. Finally, if needed append straight segments to the path to ensure we start at the origin and end at the end point.